-The appearance of the film noir movement occurs concurrently with the rise and fall of the women’s employment throughout and post-World War II.
-The female roles in film noir are the stylistic transformations of the default patriarchy, designed to be inoffensive additions to the narrative.
-Notwithstanding, these roles are a direct reflection of the dark reality of the re-oppressed female post-World War II America, when women were supposed to return to their home after finding not just financial independence but also freedom through the workforce.
+The appearance of the film noir movement occurred concurrently with the rise and fall of the women’s employment throughout and post-World War II.
+The female roles in film noir are stylistic transformations of the default patriarchy, designed to be inoffensive additions to the narrative.
+Notwithstanding, these roles are a direct reflection of the dark reality of the re-oppressed female of post-World War II America, when women were supposed to return to their home after finding not just financial independence but also freedom through the workforce.

 Also Read: Chameleon (2019): Noir Roots We Deserve

 The balance of the home that women had when they joined the labour force during World War II was quickly swept away when the patriarchal social order tried to reinstate itself when the war was over.
 Within the stylistic norms of the noir genre, the rough lighting and the gloomy visual clues of danger reflects the unsettling, broken domestic order, highlighting to the audience the tension in the home and the women’s role in triggering the narrative.
 The disturbance in the domestic space is caused by the rebellion of female characters, typical of film noir, which is not taken lightly by the male protagonists on the verge of losing their power, much like the reality of the misery of the heteronormative patriarchal order losing its control of women.